NachoMtnz/Portfolio/FAQ.md

 - `deploy.yml`: deploys the website to GitHub Pages
 - `docker-slim.yml`: deploys a smaller version of the docker image to Docker Hub with the [docker-slim-action](https://github.com/kitabisa/docker-slim-action)
 - `lighthouse-badger.yml`: runs a [lighthouse](https://github.com/GoogleChrome/lighthouse) test for your site with the [lighthouse-badger-action](https://github.com/MyActionWay/lighthouse-badger-action), saving the results in the repository for easy inspecting, as can be seen [here](https://github.com/NachoMtnz/Portfolio?tab=readme-ov-file#lighthouse-pagespeed-insights).
 For more information on how to enable this workflow, check our [FAQ question about it](https://github.com/NachoMtnz/Portfolio/blob/master/FAQ.md#when-i-manually-run-the-lighthouse-badger-workflow-it-fails-with-error-input-required-and-not-supplied-token-how-do-i-fix-that)
 - `prettier-comment-on-pr.yml`: not working.
 For now, this action is disabled.
 It was supposed to run prettier on the PRs and comment on them with the changes needed.
-For more information, check [issue 2115](https://github.com/NachoMtnz/Portfolio/issues/2115)
 - `prettier.yml`: runs [prettier](https://prettier.io/) on the code to ensure it is well formatted.
 For more information, check our [FAQ question about it](https://github.com/NachoMtnz/Portfolio/blob/master/FAQ.md#my-code-runs-fine-locally-but-when-i-create-a-commit-and-submit-it-it-fails-with-prettier-code-formatter-workflow-run-failed-for-master-branch-how-do-i-fix-that)